mlflow/mlflow/charts/mlflow-quickstart/README.md

 ## Introduction

-This chart quickly deploys a mlflow tracking server instance along with MinIO (artifact storage) and PostgreSQL (database persistance) using sub charts.
-If you would like to use another database or artifact storage provider use the mlflow chart.
+This chart quickly deploys a mlflow tracking server instance, MinIO (artifact storage) and PostgreSQL (database persistance).
+If you would like to use another database or artifact storage provider, consider using the mlflow chart.

 This chart has three dependencies:

-- The mlflow chart (this repository)
+- mlflow chart (this repository)
-- A MinIO chart (MinIO repository)
+- MinIO chart (MinIO repository)
-- A PostgreSQL chart (bitnami).
+- PostgreSQL chart (bitnami repository).

 ## Prerequisites